Virtual assistant

 Creation/Editing of a Consumption Rate Component

-Customizing Invoice Position Labels/Titles
+Customizing Invoice Position Labels/Headings

-See the Financial conditions billed at the Billing points
+See the Financial conditions billed at the billing points

 RFID Badges